IvanCastillo1986/IvanCastillo1986.github.io/README.md

 Wanted to introduce you all to a piece of me.
 Enjoy my site, where you are welcomed by my android, The Gatekeeper.

 This project uses vanilla JavaScript.
-I wanted to always hold a piece of the early days of my web development education, so I decided not to update this to some fancy framework or library.
+I wanted to always hold a piece of the early days of my web development education, so I decided not to update this to some fancy framework.
+Keeping it pure to practice my resourcefulness.

-It gives me the chance to practice with browser-side JavaScript.
-I can develop the patterns I learned from React.
-I can practice creating components for re-usability in vanilla JavaScript.
-Abstractions might make me lazy.
+It gives me the chance to practice with client-side JavaScript for the browser.
+I can develop the patterns I learned from frameworks/libraries such as ReactJS.
+I can practice creating functions and components for re-usability in vanilla JavaScript.
+Abstractions make me lazy.

 It also provides me the opportunity to explore how to secure a vanilla JavaScript web site as I progress through a cyber-security fellowship.

 <!--